eea/volto-eea-map/README.md

 # Configuration

 This addon contains the EEA Embed Map Block & EEA Map Block.
 It's configured to work with the map visualization content type and give more access to ArcGIS maps.
 See available maps here https://discomap.eea.europa.eu/

 # Enable data queries auto-import

 To enable automatic import of queries from the content-type, "Parameters for data connections" should be checked as behavior on the content-type that uses the map.

     controlpanel/dexterity-types/{content-type-id}

 # Enable Sources

 Sources (Data provenance) should be set on the visualization.
 To enable this, "EEA Core Metadata" should be checked as behavior on the visualization content-type.

     controlpanel/dexterity-types/map_visualization

 After this, sources can be added from the visualization edit interface.
 "Data Provenance" tab => "Add source"

 [EEA MAP](https://raw.githubusercontent.com/eea/volto-eea-map/master/docs/volto-eea-map.gif)

 ## Getting started

+### Upgrade

+#### 3.0.0 -> requires >= eea.api.dataconnector@7.0

 ### Try volto-eea-map with Docker